-As Trustee of the Common Retirement Fund, Comptroller DiNapoli has responsibility to protect the interests of the Fund and voice concerns and propose changes that are in the best interest of the companies in which the Fund invests.
+As Trustee of the Common Retirement Fund, Comptroller DiNapoli has the responsibility to protect the interests of the Fund and voice concerns and propose changes that are in the best interest of the companies in which the Fund invests.
 With an emphasis on environmental, social and governance (ESG) issues, DiNapoli and the Fund help shape corporate policies and practices in ways that safeguard the Fund’s investments and promote corporate responsibility.

 The Fund engages portfolio companies in one or more of the following ways: